ThorkildFregi/CLIP-model-website/README.md

 Thanks to Jean-Philippe Moreux for the help !

-Remix version by Altomator : https://github.com/altomator/CLIP_test/
+Remix version by Jean-Philippe Moreux : https://github.com/altomator/CLIP_test/